 Before jacking up the car

-1. Park the vehicle on a level surface where work can be carried out safely without obstructing traffic.
+1. Place the vehicle on a level surface where work can be carried out safely without obstructing traffic.

 2. Apply the parking brake.

-3. Move the manual transmission shift lever to the position "R" and stop the engine.
-Set the transfer case control lever to any position other than "N".
+3. Move the manual transmission shift lever to the "R" position and turn off the engine.
+Set the transfer case control lever to any position except "N".

-4. If necessary, turn on the hazard warning lights and set the warning triangle.
-Disembark passengers from the car and take out luggage.
+4. If necessary, turn on the hazard warning lights and install the emergency stop sign.
+Unload the passengers from the car and remove the luggage.

 5. Remove the jack and jack handle.